-The foundation currently operates one physical archival centre at Dharmaram College, Bengaluru with 1 × BookEye 5 scanner.
+Archival centres: The foundation currently operates one physical archival centre at Dharmaram College, Bengaluru with 1 × BookEye 5 scanner.

-The foundation was born out of the pioneering digitisation work Shiju Alex did from 2009 to 2021, a period spanning over a decade.
-The open access collection of Kerala related artefacts digitized by Shiju, which he named Grandhappura (ഗ്രന്ഥപ്പുര), spanning ~2000+ artefacts with over 120,000+ pages, seeded the ഗ്രന്ഥപ്പുര project.
-Shiju's archive has received international recognition inviting collaboration from institutions such as the Tuebingen University, Germany.
+The foundation was born out of the pioneering digitisation work Shiju Alex did from 2009 to 2021.
+The open access collection of Kerala related artefacts digitized by Shiju, which he named Grandhappura (ഗ്രന്ഥപ്പുര), spanning ~2000+ documents with over 120,000+ pages, seeded the ഗ്രന്ഥപ്പുര project.
+The project has received international recognition inviting collaboration from institutions such as the Tuebingen University, Germany.